 Sickle cell disease is a lifelong problem with your red blood cells.
-It's something you’re born with that causes some of your red blood cells to be unusually shaped.
+It's something you’re born with that causes some of your red blood cells Red Blood Cells The main components of blood include Plasma Red blood cells White blood cells Platelets read more to be unusually shaped.
 Instead of being shaped like disks, they're shaped like sickles (crescents).

 The sickle shape of the red blood cells is because they contain an abnormal form of hemoglobin.
 Hemoglobin is the substance in red blood cells that carries oxygen.
 The sickle shape causes the red blood cells to break easily and not fit through small blood vessels to deliver oxygen.